 The federal funds rate is the interest rate at which depository institutions (banks and credit unions) lend reserve balances to other depository institutions overnight on an uncollateralized basis.
 Atlanta Fed's Wage Growth Tracker is a three-month moving average of median wage growth based on hourly data.
 US Treasury securities are investments that are backed by the full faith and credit of the US government.
-The price-to-earnings ratio (P/E ratio) is a valuation ratio of a company's current share price compared to the earnings per share.
-Generally, a high P/E ratio means that investors are anticipating higher growth in the future.
+Duration is a measure of the sensitivity of the price of a bond or other debt instrument to a change in interest rates.